What can you do with the dirt in your pots after your flowers have died?

 - Read up on what’s allowed for yard waste.
 Dead flowers are usually allowed, but make sure they’ll take your used potting soil too.
 I usually take the potting soil with me and ask when I get there.
 (I’ve never had an issue, but I imagine it can vary by city.)

 - Follow the instructions for the drop-off.
 For example, you may be asked to put your yard waste in brown composting bags.
 They look like tall paper bags.
-The instructions should tell you where to find composting bags, like a local hardware store.
+You often can find them at local hardware stores.
 Or, the instructions may say you can bring your yard waste in any type of container.
 They’re just going to have you dump it out — as was the case in the photo above.

 3) You can add the old soil (and flowers) to your own compost pile.